mshanga/alx-low_level_programming/0x14-bit_manipulation/README.md

+0x14-bit_manipulation

-This is a readme for bit manipulation and all files were from Mr. Precious
+This is a readme for bit manipulation